topranks/evpnlab/README.md

 At this point the lab is up and running, and we can configure the nodes.

-## Configure the devices using Homer
+## Configure vQFX devices using Homer

 #### 1. Run script to add user to JunOS devices